Love my blog? I'd be thankful for a gift from my geeky wishlist. Thanks!

 sed G

-This sed one-liner uses the ‘G’ command.
-If you grabbed the cheat-sheet you’d see that the command ‘G’ appends to the pattern space.
-It appends a newline followed by the contents of hold buffer.
-In this example the hold buffer is empty all the time (only three commands ‘h’, ‘H’ and ‘x’ modify hold buffer), so we end up simply appending a newline to the pattern space.
-Once all the commands have been processed (in this case just the ‘G’ command), sed puts the contents of pattern space to output stream followed by a newline.
-There we have it, two newlines — one added by the ‘G’ command and the other by output stream.
+This sed one-liner uses the G command.
+If you grabbed my cheat sheet you'll see that G appends a newline followed by the contents of hold buffer to pattern space.
+In this example the hold buffer is empty all the time (only three commands h, H and x modify hold buffer), so we end up simply appending a newline to the pattern space.
+Once all the commands have been executed (in this case just the G command), sed puts the contents of pattern space to output stream followed by a newline.
+And there we have it.
+Every line now is followed by two newlines – one added by the G command and the other by output stream.
 File has been double spaced.

 2. Double-space a file which already has blank lines in it.
 Do it so that the output contains no more than one blank line between two lines of text.